 Based on the foregoing we investigate the following questions.
 First, is the general Piketty thesis correct that the Canadian electorate is increasingly characterized by an educated left and a wealthy right?
-Second, is this pattern the same for parties within the left block, specifically the NDP and the Liberals?
+Second, is this pattern the same for parties within the left bloc, specifically the NDP and the Liberals?
 Third, is there evidence that changed relationships have any bearing on the potential for redistribution in Canada?

-DATA
+DATA & METHODOLOGY

-To examine the education and income cleavages in Canada, we rely on the entire series of the Canadian Election Study (CES,), merged with MARPOR data on party positions.
+To examine the education and income cleavages in Canada, we rely on the entire series of the Canadian Election Study (CES) and MARPOR data on party positions.
 Our dataset comprises all 17 federal elections from 1965 to 2019, containing an average of roughly 3,000 respondents per election.
 For consistency, we use the telephone mode of interviews throughout.

 To measure party voting, the dependent variable is the reported vote choice from the post-election wave of each CES.
 They are produced for each main party (Liberal, Conservative, NDP, and Bloc Québécois).
 Conservative vote is the amalgamated vote of right-wing parties that split off or merged with the Conservative Party – including Reform (1987–2000), Canadian Alliance (2000), and the People’s Party (2019).
 For analysis, we rely on separate OLS regression models using binary dependent variables to represent voters’ support for each party compared to all other parties.